napari/napari/docs/plugins/npe2_migration_guide.md

 ### Widgets

-`napari_experimental_provide_dock_widget` hooks return another function that can be used to instance a widget and, optionally, arguments to be passed to that function.
+`napari_experimental_provide_dock_widget` hooks return another function that can be used to instantiate a widget and, optionally, arguments to be passed to that function.

-In contrast the callable for an `npe2` widget contribution is bound to the function actually instancing the widget.
+In contrast the callable for an `npe2` widget contribution is bound to the function actually instantiating the widget.
 It accepts only one argument: a napari `Viewer` proxy instance.
 The proxy restricts access to some `Viewer` functionality like private methods.